Skip to Content

 • First, shred the red cabbage, green cabbage, and carrots into thin slices using a mandoline.
 I shredded as much cabbage as it filled a 4-Quart bowl, half with red cabbage and half with green cabbage.
 About 22.22 ounces (630 grams) each.
 And then I julienned 2 large carrots on top.

-Ingredients for red cabbage kraut: shredded red cabbage, shredded green/white cabbage and carrots julienned all gathered in a bowl.
+Ingredients for fermented red cabbage kraut: shredded red cabbage, shredded green/white cabbage and carrots julienned all gathered in a bowl.

 Gather all prepared ingredients in a bowl.